 About Fairfield Family Care:

 The daily safety and comfort of our clients is our #1 concern.
-We insist on and we make it our mission to assure that our caregivers will be the best fit for each individual need.
+We insist on and we make it our mission to ensure that our caregivers will be the best fit for each individual need.

 Fairfield Family Care hires only top-quality and experienced caregivers.
 We have a growing database of over 1,200 top-quality male and female caregivers to choose from.

-All our caregivers are insured, bonded, and go through strenuous background checks to ensure the most reliable care possible.
+All our caregivers are insured, bonded and go through strenuous background checks to ensure the most reliable care possible.
 You deserve a diligent and sincere caregiver to help meet your needs.
 Let us find the most suitable caregiver and begin assisting you today.